Close Encounters of the Third Kind: Filming

 Matters worsened when Columbia Pictures experienced financial difficulties.
-Spielberg claimed the film would cost $2.7 million to make in his original 1973 pitch to Columbia, although he revealed to producer Julia Philips that he knew the budget would have to be much higher; the final budget came to $19.4 million.
+In his original 1973 pitch to Columbia, Spielberg claimed production would cost $2.7 million, although he revealed to producer Julia Phillips that he knew the budget would have to be much higher; the final budget came to $19.4 million.
 Columbia studio executive John Veich remembered, "If we knew it was going to cost that much, we wouldn't have greenlighted it because we didn't have the money."
 Spielberg hired Joe Alves, his collaborator on Jaws, as production designer.
-In addition the 1976 Atlantic hurricane season brought tropical storms to Alabama.
+In addition, the 1976 Atlantic hurricane season brought tropical storms to Alabama.
 A large portion of the sound stage in Alabama was damaged because of a lightning strike.
 Columbia raised $7 million from three sources: Time Inc., EMI, and German tax shelters.

-Cinematographer Vilmos Zsigmond said that, during the shooting for the film, Spielberg got more ideas by watching films every night which in turn extended the production schedule because he was continually adding new scenes to be filmed.
+Cinematographer Vilmos Zsigmond said that, during shooting, Spielberg got more ideas by watching films every night, which in turn extended the production schedule because he was continually adding new scenes.
 Zsigmond previously turned down the chance to work on Jaws.
 In her 1991 book You'll Never Eat Lunch in This Town Again, producer Julia Phillips wrote highly profane remarks about Spielberg, Zsigmond, and Truffaut, because she was fired during post-production due to a cocaine addiction.
 Phillips blamed it on Spielberg being a perfectionist.